Kontinuation/sedona/docs/api/sql/NearestNeighbourSearching.md

 Introduction: join operation to find the k-nearest neighbors of a point or region in a spatial dataset.

-Format: `ST_KNN(R: Table, S: Table, k: Integer, use_spheroid: Boolean, search_radius: Double)`
+Format: `ST_KNN(R: Table, S: Table, k: Integer, use_sphere: Boolean, search_radius: Double)`

 * `R` represents the queries side table.
 * `S` represents the objects side table.
 * `K` denotes the number of nearest neighbors to retrieve.
-* `use_spheroid` is a boolean value that specifies whether to calculate distances using the spheroid model.
+* `use_sphere` is a boolean value that specifies whether to calculate distances using the sphere model.
 * `search_radius` is an optional parameter that defines the maximum distance within which neighbors will be searched, without imposing any constraints on its value.

 Queries side table contains geometries that are used to find the k-nearest neighbors in the object side table.